-- Students receiving VA benefits must submit transcripts of all previous college work to the Registrar's office. - 2.
-Students receiving VA benefits must declare a major and are responsible for enrolling only in courses required for their major.
-Failure to take proper classes can lead to the reduction or termination of benefits.
-Academic advisement is recommended each term to help achieve proper course placement. - 3.
-Students receiving VA benefits are required by the Department of Veterans Affairs to maintain regular class attendance and satisfactory academic progress.
-If a VA student's grade point average (GPA) remains below the graduation requirements for more than three consecutive terms, the student will not be certified for VA educational benefits until his or her academic status is restored to good standing. - 4.
-The Veterans' Representative must report status changes as well as withdrawals immediately to the Department of Veterans Affairs.
-In order to avoid possible overpayment of benefits and subsequent billing from the Department of Veterans' Affairs, it is imperative that students collecting benefits report all course changes and withdrawals immediately to the Registrar's office. - 5.
+- 4. The Veterans' Representative must report status changes as well as withdrawals immediately to the Department of Veterans Affairs.
+In order to avoid possible overpayment of benefits and subsequent billing from the Department of Veterans' Affairs, it is imperative that students collecting benefits report all course changes and withdrawals immediately to the Certifying Official in the Financial Aid office. - 5.
 Any student receiving VA educational benefits who has accumulated 30 or more units must have an A.A./A.S. degree evaluation before he/she can be certified for benefits. - 6.
 The unit load requirements for students receiving VA educational benefits are: